 For my kids the first snow day of the year is particularly special.
 Not only do we have a day off school and snow to play in, but we make Snow Day Doughnuts!
 This is the one time a year we try our hand at making doughnuts…fun for everyone.
 An enriched dough (that means butter, egg, and milk or fat) that is fried and dipped in icing?
 Sign me up!!!

-I usually research a few recipes the week before it calls for the first snow (thank you Google) and make sure I have the ingredients on hand.
 We mix up the dough in the morning, play in the snow for an hour while it rises and then come inside to cut out the shapes we want to make.
 It’s usually a combination of regular round doughnuts, doughnut holes and filled doughnuts.

 - When you roll your dough out, be strategic and use up as much space as you can the first time.
 Doughnut dough doesn’t do very well being smooshed back together to roll out again (not like sugar cookies).